NVIDIA-Merlin/HugeCTR/docs/source/api/python_interface.md

 Note that the key, slot id, and embedding vector are stored in the sparse model in the same sequence, so both the nth slot id in `slot_id` file and the nth embedding vector in the `emb_vector` file are mapped to the nth key in the `key` file.

 **Arguments**
 * `prefix`: String, the prefix of the saved files for model weights and optimizer states.
 There is NO default value and it should be specified by users.
 Remote file systems(HDFS and S3) are also supported.
 For example, for HDFS, the prefix can be `hdfs://localhost:9000/dir/to/model`.
 For S3, the prefix should be either virtual-hosted-style or path-style and contains the region information.
-For examples, take a look at the AWS official [documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/access-bucket-intro.html).
+For examples, take a look at the AWS official [documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/access-bucket-intro.html). **Please note that dumping models to remote file system when enabled MPI is not supported yet.**

 * `iter`: Integer, the current number of iterations, which will be the suffix of the saved files for model weights and optimizer states.
 The default value is 0.